vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - Property Name
      - Description
+   * - Name
+     - The name of the Pwm-Out port
    * - freq
      - The initial frequency is specified by its unit ("Hz", "kHz", "MHz", "GHz", "THz") and value.
    * - duty